 Although we want to encourage you to work hard and play hard (a great aim throughout your career!), we also want to urge you to take some time to prepare for a successful start to school.
 Time spent now will pay off great dividends during your first year!
-We highly recommend that you get these two books and read them before coming to school.
-Each has been carefully chosen to provide you with the best possible foundation for your positive transition veterinary school.
+We highly recommend that you get these books and read them before coming to school.
+They been carefully chosen to provide you with the best possible foundation for your positive transition to veterinary school.

 We strongly urge you to get these books and read them BEFORE you start school in August!
 They will provide you with the best “head start” we can provide and will lay a great foundation for a successful veterinary career.
 Please do yourself a favor and GET THESE BOOKS!!

 If you’re asking yourself “where the heck are my people and how do I find them?!”, then BELONG: Find Your People, Create Community, and Live a More Connected Life by Radha Agrawal is for you.

 How is it that the internet connects us to a world of people, yet so many of us feel more isolated than ever?
 That we have hundreds, even thousands of friends on social media, but not a single person to truly confide in?
 Radha Agrawal calls this “community confusion,” and in BELONG she offers every reader a blueprint to find their people and build and nurture community, because connectedness—as more and more studies show—is our key to happiness, fulfillment, and success.